wassimseif/wassimseif.github.io/content/posts/torchtitan/index.md

 ---
-title: "Torchtitan: A PyTorch Library for Parallelism Techniques explained"
+title: "Torchtitan: A PyTorch Library for Parallelism Techniques Explained"
 date: 2024-12-13T14:05:13+02:00
-excerpt: "An overview of TorchTitan, a PyTorch library on Github that simplifies the implementation of parallelism techniques to train large models (LLMs) on hundreds of GPUs."
+excerpt: "An overview of TorchTitan, a PyTorch library on Github that simplifies the implementation of parallelism techniques to train large language models (LLMs) on hundreds of GPUs."
 description: "Comprehensive overview of TorchTitan, a PyTorch library that simplifies implementing parallelism techniques for training large language models on hundreds of GPUs."
 draft: false
 math: true